fjossinet/RNArtistCore/README.md

 The element ``rna``` needs at least an attribute seq or an attribute length:
 * **seq** (mandatory in no length): the sequence of your molecule.
 If this parameter is not defined, a random sequence is computed.
 Each execution of the script will compute a different sequence.
-* **length** (mandatoryif no seq): the length of your molecule.
+* **length** (mandatory if no seq): the length of your molecule.
 If this parameter is defined, a random sequence is computed.
 Each execution of the script will compute a different sequence.
 * **name**: the name of the molecule (default: **```A```**)

 The ``helix``` element needs at least a location: